mhussein06/HMS/README.md

 * SceneBuilder

 ## Setup

+**JavaFX**

 This project runs on Java SE 14, so make sure you have atleast that version or newer.
+Additionally, you will also need to install the appropiate javafx sdk file on your computer from https://gluonhq.com/products/javafx/, then add the necessary modules by running the following command into the VM arguments in run configurations for the splashgui class:

+  --module-path <path of sdk lib folder> --add-modules=javafx.controls

+**Database**

+To set up the database for the project, run the sql script file in the src folder on your local server.
+The project utilizes JDBC to access the sql database and access the database using the default username, "root", and password "".
+To change the username and password for database connection, edit the connection() method in the Controller class, within the object classes package.

+**Admin Login**

+To access the admin page, use the following credentials;
+Username: "Admin"
+Password: "password"